 In some contexts, the processes involved require the release to the atmosphere, in a short or extended time, of quantities of gas that are sometimes large, e.g. downstream of control valves, which are devices for controlling the gas flow in a network.

-As a result, noise emission (linked to turbulence and shock phenomenon) is produced downstream, which is likely to cause auditory trauma for workers acting in the vicinity and a discomfort in the neighborhood even if the property limits are at a great distance from the discharge point.
+As a result, noise emission (linked to turbulence and shock phenomenon) is produced downstream, which is likely to cause auditory trauma for workers acting in the vicinity and a discomfort in the neighborhood even if the property limits are at a great distance from the discharge point located within the limits of the industrial site.

 Indeed, the emitted sound power level often exceeds 140 dB(A), which is considerable.